Turnover support for trading partnerships

 Information on previous support periods

-Who could apply for the support?
+Who can apply for the support?

 What requirements must be met in order for the County Administrative Board to award the support?

-The conditions for receiving the support include:
+The conditions for receiving the support include

 - the loss of turnover was caused by the pandemic

 - the trading partnership did what could reasonably be expected to exhaust the possibilities of obtaining insurance compensation, damages and similar compensation for the lost turnover used to calculate the support.